BoboDance/FoLT_Homework/FoLT_Project/readme.md

 Building the bigrams of the whole corpus takes quite a bit.
 But feel free to execute it. :D

+The training data should be available in your nltk_data folder in _aclImdb/train_ as provided in moodle.
-The training data should be available in your nltk_data folder in _aclImdb/test_ as provided in moodle.
+The test data should be available in your nltk_data folder in _aclImdb/test_ as provided in moodle.

+The current version does not print the result to the console but instead places a zip in the project folder.
+Results are only displayed when using _is_real_test=False_.

+The following scores where achieved on the training data.
+The results of the test can be found in Codalab.

 # Evaluation scores: #

+## Homework 9/NaiveBayesApproach ##
-- Initial Solution of Homework 9: 0.891
+- Accuracy avg: 0.891

 ## TfIdf Approach ##